man reading news stories

 How much luggage and sporting equipment (skis, golf clubs, dive gear) are you typically taking?

 Smaller planes have less space to accommodate baggage and oversize bags, and the range of aircraft depends on the combined weight of passengers and luggage.
-Make sure the aircraft type you are considering can make it where you want to go nonstop.
+Make sure the aircraft type you are considering can get you to your destination nonstop.

 Do you care if the interiors and configurations of the planes you will fly on are all the same?